Juno Temple

 Juno Temple in Vinyl

-During the same period, she played the lead role in the British drama "Away", which tells the story of a pretty orphan girl suffering from her boyfriend's aggressive behavior and accidentally meeting an elderly widower.
-He came to their coastal town where he was once happy with his wife to reminisce about the pleasant moments of his life and commit suicide.
+Around the same time, she played the lead role in the British drama "Away", which tells the story of a young orphan girl suffering from her boyfriend's aggressive behavior and accidentally meeting an elderly widower.
+He came to their coastal town where he was once happy with his wife to reminisce about happier times and commit suicide.
 The encounter between the characters brought significant changes to their lives.

-In 2017, the biopic "The Most Hated Woman in America" was released, about the leader of the organization "American Atheists" Madalyn Murray O'Hair (played by Melissa Leo), who initiated a high-profile court case as a result of which prayers were no longer read in American schools before classes.
+In 2017, the biopic "The Most Hated Woman in America" was released, about the leader of the organization "American Atheists" Madalyn Murray O'Hair (played by Melissa Leo), who initiated a high-profile court case that resulted in prayers no longer being read in American schools before classes.
 Temple played her granddaughter named Robin.

 Juno Temple Unleashed Her Inner «Titanic» Fan Girl

-On December 1, 2017, the premiere of Woody Allen's dramatic film "Wonder Wheel" took place in the United States, timed to coincide with the director's birthday.
+On December 1, 2017, Woody Allen's dramatic film "Wonder Wheel" premiered in the United States, timed to coincide with the director's birthday.
 The film depicts an emotional story of passion and feminine deceit.
-The action takes place on the luxurious Coney Island peninsula in New York and revolves around the carousel owner's wife, Ginny (Kate Winslet), who falls in love with a romantic beach lifeguard (Justin Timberlake), and her husband's daughter, a beauty caught in a complicated situation (played by Temple), who also has her eyes on this interesting man.
+The story unfolds on the glamorous Coney Island peninsula in New York and revolves around the carousel owner's wife, Ginny (Kate Winslet), who falls in love with a romantic beach lifeguard (Justin Timberlake), and her husband's daughter, a beauty caught in a complicated situation (played by Temple), who also has her eyes on this intriguing man.

 Juno Temple in Wonder Wheel